Why is respect important in a society that values individual liberty?

 Margolick, David.
 Elizabeth And Hazel: Two Women of Little Rock.
 New Haven, Connecticut: Yale University Press, 2011.

 ‘Elizabeth and Hazel’: The Legacy of Little Rock.

-Then, ask: “Have you ever embarrassed or even humiliated yourself, or been embarrassed or humiliated by someone else, in a fairly public way?”
-(Students’ responses may include “in-person” or social media experiences.)
+Ask students: “Have you ever embarrassed or even humiliated yourself, or been embarrassed or humiliated by someone else, in a fairly public way?”
+(Students’ responses may include in-person or social media experiences.)

 Follow up with: